 “It could be argued from the consumer point of view that the better the search engine is, the fewer advertisements will be needed for the consumer to find what they want,” Larry Page and Sergey Brin, founders of Google, quite ironically and presciently, wrote in the 1998 paper.
 Since 1998, when Google’s search results were primarily results with minimal ads, to today’s “Ad-creep,” where more and more ads with increased targeting of users translate to seemingly endless ad dollars for Google.
 As Ramaswamy says, “It’s a slow drift away from what is the best answer for the user and how do we surface it.
 As a consumer product, the more pressure there is to show ads, the less useful in the long term the product becomes.”

-The excesses of data-driven assaults into our privacy are finally creeping into the public consciousness, and even Google has tried to limit user tracking.
+According to this criminal defense attorney, the excesses of data-driven assaults into our privacy are finally creeping into the public consciousness, and even Google has tried to limit user tracking.
 However, because Google accounts for roughly 90% of all searches, serious limitations of tracking will harm its revenues from advertisers—thus, it decided to slow the complete ban on tracking it touted for many months.

 Second, on July 28, 2021, the House Energy and Commerce Committee held a hearing titled “Transforming the FTC: Legislation to Modernize Consumer Protection.”